dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“There are many, many types of books in the world, which makes good sense, because there are many, many types of people, and everybody wants to read something different.” - Lemony Snicket
+“The books we love offer a sketch of a whole universe that we secretly inhabit, and in which we desire the other person to assume a role. - Pierre Bayard
 </i>
 </blockquote>